bringyourownideas/laravel-sitemap/README.md

 The sitemap generator is using the meta tag `article:modified_time` to identify the last modification. `Noindex` in robots meta-tag will be considered and the page will be left out.
 If a canoncial URL is set in the document, this one will be used instead.
 Priorities are guessed based on the depth of the page in the website.

+## Why a Sitemap.xml?

+Sitemaps are crawled by several search engines in the aim to identify changed pages on a website quicker and reduce crawling effort.
+While a sitemap technically isn't required, it can greatly support your efforts to [rank higher](https://github.com/Awesome-SEO).

 ## Support

 This package supports Laravel 5.5 or newer.
 Tested and used up to 7.x.